• Skip to primary navigation

 If you’re willing to spend a bit more money, this minibus tour would be ideal.
 This is the tour my parents did and they loved it.

-This tour will drive all the way to Finland if necessary to find clear skies, and they provide a thermal suit, a hot meal and beverages, and a campfire.
+This tour is the longest northern lights tour offered, lasting about 7 – 10 hours, and your guide will drive all the way to Finland if necessary to find clear skies.
+They provide a thermal suit, boots (for adults), a hot meal and beverages, and a campfire.

-And if you want something more exclusive, this Tesla tour is even smaller and still provides photos and a tripod to use.
+And if you want something more exclusive, this private tour is provides photos and a tripod to use and you get to have your own private tour!

 Husky Northern Lights Excursion